balena-io/docs/pages/projects.md

 different programming languages, which are designed to form the basis of your own projects written in each language.

-The projects use [Dockerfile][dockerfile]'s to install packages and configure the local environment as needed for each language.
+The projects use [Dockerfile][dockerfile]s to install packages and configure the local environment as needed for each language.
 This step is performed on the Resin.io build server and the finished product is pushed to your devices.